The-Balance-FFXIV/balance-static/content/encounters/p3s.md

   * The tanks, once they receive the AoE, should move directly in front of their light party healer's fountain - directly on top of the marker is fine.
 Once the pinion appears, go directly across the arena and behind the opposing tank's pinion.
   * The melee should then move closer to bait the second set of AoEs.
 After they receive the marker, place it directly in front of the second fountain.
 Wait for the tank's pinion to dash across the arena, then go directly across the arena and behind the opposing melee's pinion (max melee is fine).
   * The ranged should then bait the third set of AoEs.
 Again, place it in front of the third fountain, wait for the melee pinion, then go directly across and behind.
+  * Alternatively, these AoEs can be placed north > south > north, still at max melee range.
+The execution is still the same.
 * All players converge in the center.
 Both healers should still have a few seconds left of the massive healing buff.
 Use this healing buff to heal everyone up for double Scorched Exaltation.
 The shield healer is able to generate massive shields, and this should require zero mitigation, as it needs to be saved for the next mechanic sequence.

 * Firestorms of Asphodelos is the major mechanic in this phase, and is a dance sequence from beginning to end.
 [Here is a Toolbox Diagram](https://ff14.toolboxgaming.space/?id=635443782051461&preview=1) showing how the entire phase is done.